 The president has embraced a national security establishment strategy for Afghanistan with a veneer that does not alter its essence.
 The result is likely to disappoint some of his supporters and to be criticized by his opponents, but it will also secure a measure of bipartisan support.

-The U.S. brokered an agreement to constrain North Korea's nuclear program 25 years ago but hard-liners abandoned it with vague intentions of coercing the North into something better.
+The United States brokered an agreement to constrain North Korea's nuclear program 25 years ago, but hard-liners abandoned it with vague intentions of coercing the North into something better.
 They never did, and now a runaway North Korean program poses real danger.
-This offers a powerful reason to preserve the Iranian nuclear deal.
+This offers a powerful reason to preserve the Iran nuclear deal.

-How should the U.S. respond to North Korea's provocative behavior?
+How should the United States respond to North Korea's provocative behavior?
 Even the best military options could be cataclysmically bad, but there are nonmilitary options to convince Kim Jong Un that the costs of his provocations outweigh any benefits.

 The Islamic State's caliphate is collapsing but its legacy will live on virtually because of its information operations.
 The scale of the menace presented by the group today pales in comparison to other global challenges, yet it manages to dominate and terrorize the public mind.